Pastoral Services at Trinity

 For more information on Episcopal Funeral Traditions, and the specific services please see The Book of Common Prayer.

 Marriage is one of the most exciting and important events in the lives of two individuals.
-St. Paul's is available for marriage between any two indviduals who are legally able to marry in the state of Iowa and at least one of whom is a Christian.
+Trinity is available for marriage between any two individuals who are legally able to marry in the state of Iowa and at least one of whom is a Christian.
 This includes same gender marriage.
 If there has been a prior marriage, proof of divorce will need to be provided and the consent of the Bishop must be obtained.

 For more details, click the link below.
 We would be happy to discuss wedding plans with you.